pierre-nedelec/qsiprep/docs/reconstruction.rst

 "reconstruction" to mean reconstructing ODFs/FODs/EAPs and connectivity matrices from the preprocessed diffusion data.

+Note: if you have already run ``qsiprep`` successfully without reconstruction, add the ``--recon-only`` flag to the commands you'll see below.

 The easiest way to get started is to use one of the :ref:`preconfigured_workflows`.
 Instead of specifying a path to a file you can choose from the following: